obi10/iot_workshop/README.md

 __Computer__
 1. Sign in to [OCI account](https://cloud.oracle.com)
 2. Create a compute instance and enter the terminal (use putty with the respective private key)
-3. Download the compressed Docker image 'oracledb.tar' `wget ... oradocs-corp`
+3. Get the compressed Docker image 'oracledb.tar' (USB)
 4. Install Docker `apt install docker.io`
 5. Load the Docker image from the tar file `docker load < oracledb.tar`
 6. Go to 'Analytics Cloud Service' in order to visualize the data derived from the raspberry.